solarslurpi/GrowBuddyV2/README.md

 # Welcome
 I am passionate about optimizing grow room automation in my indoor home grow.
 As the grows go by, I learn.
-I think about what I can optimize.
-My current obsession is optimizing VPD.
+I think about what I can optimize.  __My current obsession is optimizing my plant's water needs, both in the form of water vapor as well as irrigation__ .
 I am not building a generic solution because I don't need one.
 My indoor grow:
 - is in my kitchen in the same climate controlled environment I live in.
 The temperature is typically around 70℉ and the humidity runs around 50%.
 With the LEDs on, the grow tent environment is a few degrees higher.
 Given an above day temperature of 70 ℉ or above, I will only adjust humidity.
 Since the humidity is moderately low, I will use a humidifier but not a dehumidifier.
 - is a bed of living soil.
 Perhaps unusual to have a bed of soil in a kitchen, but I can't stop thinking about happy microbes.